For urgent consular assistance call

 Standards in public hospitals in tourist areas and in Kingston are reasonable.
 Medical care is limited in smaller towns and rural areas.

 Costs for treatment can be high.
-At hospitals and private medical facilities, you'll have to pay cash or give a credit card imprint before a doctor will treat you.
+You'll have to pay cash or give a credit card imprint at hospitals and private medical facilities before a doctor will treat you.

 If you become seriously ill or injured, you may need to be evacuated to Miami or another place with suitable facilities.
 Medical evacuation can be very expensive.

-There's a hyperbaric chamber in the Discovery Bay Marine Lab near Ocho Rios.
+There's a hyperbaric chamber in the University of the West Indies Discovery Bay Marine Laboratory.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.